Welcome Prof. Savun, Moses and Anuta Back Professor

 Cassandra “Cassie” Vega, a civic engagement organizer for the American Civil Liberties Union of New Jersey and a 2024 Political Science alum of Rutgers University-New Brunswick, is heading to the United Kingdom to pursue graduate-level studies as a Gates Cambridge Scholar.

-Senior Rigo Salvatierra Becomes Third Beinecke Scholar in Rutgers History
+Class of 2025 Rigo Salvatierra Becomes Third Beinecke Scholar in Rutgers History

 Information